nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Mouse support (mouseHandler.py): Supports mouse commands.
 * NVDA objects collection (NVDAObjects): A collection of NVDA objects or controls used in many applications and standards such as UIA (User Interface Automation).
 Some objects require special actions to be performed, and these are specified in behaviors module in NVDA objects package.
 Some of the common ones include:
     - `NVDAObjects.NVDAObject`: the base class for NVDA objects that define events, properties and so on.
+    - `NVDAObjects.behaviors`: a collection of behaviors for specific controls, such as edit fields with or without selection detection, terminals, tool tips, help balloons, a way to simulate table commands in various controls and others.
     - `NVDAObjects.IAccessible`: a collection of MSAA/IAccessible objects, such as working with SysListView32 list views and others.
     - `NVDAObjects.JAB`: a collection of classes used when interfacing with Java applications and Java Access Bridge.
     - `NVDAObjects.UIA`: various classes for objects powered by UI Automation.
-Since 2016, it is also the home of a collection of controls used in Microsoft Edge and objects powered by EdgeHTML rendering engine.
+Since 2016, it is also the home of a collection of controls used in legacy (not Chromium) Microsoft Edge and objects powered by EdgeHTML rendering engine.
     - `NVDAObjects.Window`: generic windows and other custom objects such as those found in Microsoft Excel.
-    - `NVDAObjects.behaviors`: a collection of behaviors for specific controls, such as edit fields with or without selection detection, terminals, tool tips, help balloons, a way to simulate table commands in various controls and others.
 * Review facility (review.py): assists with working with review cursor.
 * Scripts support (scriptHandler.py): Handles scripts, methods executed due to the user pressing keyboard commands and other input.
+    - scriptHandler.script: a decorator that allows information about the bound script to be defined while defining the script itself, including description (input help message), gesture/gestures (commands, the latter used for a list of gestures), and script category.
 * Speech output (speech): Controls speech output.
 * Synthesizer driver support (synthDriverHandler.py): This is the core module needed for speech synthesizer add-ons.
 * Widget text access (textInfos): Allows access to text for widget and documents.